 If you find yourself in an emergency situation, it’s important to be able to call for help.

 Of course, cell phone reception only goes so far and cell phone batteries only stay charged for so long.

-Many survivalists are also against the idea of carrying a cell phone because they somehow think it’s “cheating.”
+Many survivalists are also against the idea of carrying a cell phone with their everyday carry items because they somehow think it’s “cheating.”

 But, if you really want to feel like it’s man vs. nature, you don’t need to have your cell phone turned on at all times.

-You should also consider carrying a disposable phone in your EDC bag in case your other one runs out of juice.
+You should also consider carrying a rechargeable battery pack in your EDC bag in case your other one runs out of juice.